AlexBalo/WordsPuzzle/README.md

 Word Puzzle!
 =============

-Android game that provides users with different source words and shows a grid of character containing possible translations for them.
+Android game that provides users with different source words and shows a grid of characters containing possible translations for them.

 Specs